fcrawford/covid19_icu/inst/content/inputs.md

 **Average time in ICU**: the average length of stay in the ICU for all patients, including those who die, step down from the ICU, or are discharged.

 **Probability of death on the floor (age range)**: the probability that a person entering the floor will die while on the floor, given the average time on the floor.
-Reducing average time on the floor increases the probability that a person entering the floor will die during their stay on any given day.
+Reducing average time on the floor while keeping this probability constant increases the per-day risk of death on the floor.

 **Probability of death in the ICU (age range)**: the probability that a person entering the ICU will die while in the ICU, given the average time in the ICU.
-Reducing average time in the ICU increases the probability that a person entering the ICU will die while in the ICU on any given day.
+Reducing average time in the ICU while keeping this probability constant increases the per-day risk of death in the ICU.